Single-unit study

 BVB313 Molecular Ecology

-Understanding the dispersal and movement of genes in populations is fundamental to the management of invasive species, the management of fisheries and wild resources and the conservation of rare species.
-This unit will provide the theoretical and practical training required for practicing ecologists to use genetic techniques in theoretical and applied settings.
+Understanding the dispersal and movement of genes in populations is fundamental to the management of invasive species, the management of wild resources and the conservation of rare species.
+In this unit, you will synthesize scientific literature, develop and apply problem solving skills through genetic data analysis and critical evaluation of results in molecular ecological research, and communicate outcomes in written format.
+This unit will provide the theoretical and analytical training required for practicing ecologists to use genetic techniques in research and applied settings.

 BVB317 Principles of Genomics and Biotechnology